unpoly/unpoly2-slides/slides.md

 New overlay HTML structure
 ===========================

-Unpoly 2 uses different HTML markup for its overlays.
+Unpoly 2 uses a more compact HTML markup for its overlays.\
 If you have customized your modals and popup with CSS, this is a breaking change for you.

 Luckily the new HTML structure is very similiar: